bloomdevelop/TSCCodebase/README.md

 # TscLuauPort

-A luau port from TSC Leak on January 18, 2023 (Might be inaccurate due how I saved on the zip file)
+A luau port from TSC Leak on January 18, 2023 (Might be inaccurate due how I saved on the zip file).

+### Stats

 There's more than 2,450 files (including "Workspace" and `.meta.json`).

+## Note

+This project is intended for educational purpose, if you want to publish with this code, I recommend you to change the name and the code to avoid serious issues with developers.

 ---